open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

 Follow the steps on this page to deploy CPU To IBM Event Streams Edge Service using deployment policy.

-1. If you have not already done so, complete the steps in these sections:
+1. If you have not already done so, complete the steps in this section:

   - [Preconditions for Using the CPU To IBM Event Streams Example Edge Service](README.md#preconditions)